Video Game Examples:

 - Some ships in the X-Universe series can only be obtained at certain points, and are impossible to get afterwards without cheating, such as the #DECA CPU ship.

 - Just Cause 2 has the MV Command vehicle, which is only guaranteed to spawn in one main mission.
-If you don't ride it there, your only other chance is one of the faction missions, but it is not a guarantee.
-Miss out on it, and you're locked out of the achievement unlocked by driving every vehicle at least once.
+If you don't ride it there, your only other chance is one of the faction missions, but it is not guaranteed to show up.
+Miss out on it, and you're locked out of the achievement for driving every vehicle at least once.